catalyzeio/paas-cli-reference/combined_docs.md

 # Bash Autocompletion

 One feature we've found helpful on \*Nix systems is autocompletion in bash.
 To enable this feature, head over to the github repo and download the `catalyze_autocomplete` file.
-If you use a Mac, you will need to install bash-completion with `brew install bash-completion` or `source` the `catalyze_autocomplete` file each time you start up terminal.
-Store this file locally in `/etc/bash_completion.d/` or (`/usr/local/etc/bash_completion.d/` on Mac).
-Completion will be available when you restart terminal.
-Now simply type `catalyze ` and hit tab twice to see the list of available commands. **Please note** that autocompletion only works one level deep.
+If you use a Mac, you will need to install bash-completion with `brew install bash-completion` or `source` the `catalyze_autocomplete` file each time you start up a terminal.
+Store this file locally in `/etc/bash_completion.d/` or (`/usr/local/etc/bash_completion.d/` on a Mac).
+Completion will be available when you restart your terminal.
+Now type `catalyze ` and hit tab twice to see the list of available commands. **Please note** that autocompletion only works one level deep.
 The CLI will not autocomplete or suggest completions when you type `catalyze db ` and then hit tab twice.
 It currently only works when you have just `catalyze ` typed into your terminal.
 This is a feature we are looking into expanding in the future.

 Note: you may have to add `source /etc/bash_completion.d/catalyze_autocomplete` (`/usr/local/etc/bash_completion.d/catalyze_autocomplete`) in your `~/.bashrc` (`~/.bash_profile`) file.